nrr/nrr/README.md

-### How am I supposed to "live, laugh, love" in these conditions?
+### Perhaps it's more like "live, laugh, languish?"